Nani Palkhivala: Legal career

-Nani saw the constitution as a legacy that had to be honoured while simultaneously being flexible.
-Quoting Thomas Jefferson, he said, the constitution must go "hand in hand with the progress of the human mind".
-He was however a firm opponent of politically motivated constitutional amendments (His favourite quotation was from Joseph Story, who said: "The Constitution has been reared for immortality, if the work of man may justly aspire to such a title.
-It may, nevertheless, perish in an hour by the folly, or corruption, or negligence of its only keepers, the people.").
+Palkhivala was widely regarded for his deep respect for the Constitution of India and the principles it embodied.
+He viewed the Constitution as both a legacy to be honored and a framework that should evolve with societal progress, famously citing Thomas Jefferson that it must proceed “hand in hand with the progress of the human mind.”
+He opposed politically motivated constitutional amendment, drawing on Joseph Story's observation that "the Constitution has been reared for immortality...[but] may nevertheless perish in an hour by the folly, or corruption, or negligence of its only keepers, the people."